 Eliminating junk food can significantly reduce the total number of calories we consume in a day, which leads to weight loss.
 Quitting junk food like potato chips and cheesy foods is a simple way of reducing calorie intake.

 2. Good nutrition intake

 By eliminating junk food, there is more room for nutrient-dense food.
 Replacing junk with fruits, vegetables, whole grains, and lean protein will supply essential nutrients such as fiber, protein, calcium, vitamin, etc.

-By eliminating junk food, there is more room for nutrient-dense food
+By eliminating junk food, there is more room for nutrient-dense food3.
+Reduced health risks

 Diet high in saturated and Trans fats from food like French fries, cheese burger, or processed food can increase the risk of heart disease, high cholesterol and diabetes.
 Too much sodium increases the risk of kidney disease and high blood pressure.
 Cutting on such food items from the diet, reduces the risk of chronic health conditions.